hyperledger/fabric-sdk-node/README.md

 * `npm test` to run the headless tests that do not require any additional set up

 The following tests require setting up a local blockchain network as the target.
 Because v1.0 is still in active development, you still need the vagrant environment to build the necessary Docker images needed to run the network.
 Follow the steps below to set it up.
-* You will need the COP server (new implementation of the member service) to run the tests.
-Because the COP project's build script does not yet produce a docker image, you'd need to run the COP server as a native process inside vagrant
+* You will need the fabric-ca server (new implementation of the member service) to run the tests.
+Because the fabric-ca project's build script does not yet produce a docker image, you'd need to run the fabric-ca server as a native process inside vagrant
-* git clone both the *fabric* and *fabric-cop* repositories into the $GOPATH/src/github.com/hyperledger folder in your native host (MacOS, Windows or Ubuntu, etc).
+* git clone both the *fabric* and *fabric-ca* repositories into the $GOPATH/src/github.com/hyperledger folder in your native host (MacOS, Windows or Ubuntu, etc).

 If you are using a Mac and would like to build the docker images and run them natively instead of using vagrant, do the following:
 * If docker is installed and it’s not ‘Docker for Mac’, uninstall and follow Docker’s clean up instructions to uninstall completely.